the power of music

 During that time while working a day job, his evenings were filled working the door at a local music venue, the earlier years of Cafe Nine and later bartending, also contributing his part in keeping the place open.
 “I don’t drink, but sure did share some very special moments that I value for life, and through those doors, I met some wonderful people with whom I value friendships with today” says Brown.
 It was also there that he met some local reggae players and formed the I.N.I.T.Y reggae band.
 Fourteen years later and they’re still performing.

 After suffering two bouts of cancer in 2011 and 2013, there was many challenges sent before him, Brown declared “I know so many people that need treatment of some kind, to waste this opportunity of life is a sin against humanity.
 That’s when I decided I needed to go into battle.”
-With support from his community, friends, along side the Cab Calloway Foundation, they spear headed two different benefits that were held in his name and the outpouring of love was so overwhelming that it is his life’s mission to continue his musical journeys to spread that love and harmony to others.
-Brown has since joined forces with another long time friend Vic Steffens of Horizon Music Group to record his first LP that has been a long time coming.
+With support from his community, friends, along side the Cab Calloway Foundation, they spear headed two different benefits that were held in his name and the outpouring of love was so overwhelming that it is his life’s mission to continue his musical journeys to spread that love and harmony to others, making his mark in the world for the goodness of mankind.
+Brown has since joined forces with another long time friend Vic Steffens of Horizon Music Group to record his first LP that has been a long time coming, and continuing to establish himself as an artist with a greater purpose.